Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Speed: 12 + X * 5
  - Type: Large Thrown

 Effects: You throw X Fuuma Shuriken or Large Star Shuriken, up to a maximum of STR/35 (May never exceed 4); all the weapons you throw must be of the same type.
-If this hits normally, its damage is increased by 5% per point it hits by (if Fuuma Shuriken were used), or 10% per point it hits by (if Large Star Shuriken were used); this is then reduced by partial defense normally.
+If this hits normally, its damage is increased by 5% per point it hits by (if Fuuma Shuriken were used), or 10% per point it hits by (if Large Star Shuriken were used), replacing the weapon's normal percentage increase based on how much you hit by, to a maximum of +200% (for tripled damage); this is then reduced by partial defense normally.

 If Haruichiban misses, lower X by 1, its Speed by an additional 4, and raise its Accuracy by 3.
 Repeat this until Haruichiban hits or X is 0.